SENSAAS/sensaas-py/README.md

 (Optional) Additional packages for visualization with PyMOL:

-  	conda install -c schrodinger -c conda-forge pymol-bundle
+  	conda install -c schrodinger pymol

+ If an error regarding PyQT occurs then: conda install -c anaconda pyqy

 Retrieve and unzip SENSAAS repository in your desired folder.
 See below for running the program **sensaas.py** or **meta-sensaas.py**.
 The directory containing executables is called sensaas-main.

 ## Linux